space-concordia-robotics/robotics-prototype/robot/demos/RosArduinoBlinkLed/README.md

 [This link](http://wiki.ros.org/rospy/Overview/Publishers%20and%20Subscribers) was useful in figuring out how to this part done.

 ### Multiple machines

+[This tutorial](http://wiki.ros.org/ROS/Tutorials/MultipleMachines) explains the setup necessary for running on multiple machines.

 I was able to test running on multiple machines over the same network by configuring the machines as such: